Plant Vegetables from transplants like broccoli, cauliflower, strawberries, collards, and lettuce.

 Last chance to get that mulch down before the weather gets cold.
 The mulch you applied last spring is long gone!
 Protect roots and maintain moisture while keeping weeds to a minimum with a 3-inch layer of the mulch of your choice -- pine straw, bark mulch, compost, leaves.

-Planting- Deadhead and feed cool season color and vegetables with an organic slow-release fertilizer such as Microlife Flower and Vegetable or Ladybug Flower Power.
+Planting- Deadhead and feed cool-season color and vegetables with an organic slow-release fertilizer such as Microlife Flower and Vegetable or Happy Frog Fruit and Flower.
 Continue to plant cool weather color: pansies, snapdragons, and cyclamen.
 Lettuces, arugula and mustard greens can also still be started from seed.

 Pests- Bring in containerized tropicals: Plumerias, crotons, dracaenas, etc. Check undersides of leaves and new growth for insects and treat accordingly.

 Lawns- Mow fallen leaves with a mulching mower.
-When lawn can’t take more leaves, add to flower beds.
-When beds are full of mulched leaves, add to the compost bin.
+When the lawn can’t take more leaves, add to flower beds.
+When beds are full of mulched leaves, add them to the compost bin.

 Poinsettias- Water well until soil is saturated and allow to dry between waterings.
 Apply water to soil and not the foliage or blooms.
 Keep away from drafts.

 Freezes- Have frost cloth on hand to cover tender plants in case of freezing weather.
 Wrap plants completely down to ground level.
-The less drafts that move under the frost cloth, the better.
+The fewer drafts that move under the frost cloth, the better.

 Soil- Work compost into the top couple inches of your garden beds.
 Use cover crops such as peas, oats, or rye to keep the soil active.
 These cover crops can be cut and worked into the soil before spring planting.